IGM-202-2225/project-1-JacobHarman33/README.md

 ### Game Description

 _A brief explanation of your game.
-Inculde what is the objective for the player.
+Include what is the objective for the player.
 Think about what would go on the back of a game box._

 ### Controls